KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ## Tuesday

-### Keynote - How To Be A Developer and Other Lies We Tell Ourselves
+### Keynote- How To Be A Developer and Other Lies We Tell Ourselves

 Mario Munoz started off his keynote by introducing himself.
 "I am a person."
 He went on to talk about the diverse experiences that have contributed to who he is today.